gaojingsheng/LiveChat/README.md

 |   +-- basic_profile.json
 |   +-- text_profile.json
 ```

-Dataset folder provides samples of our LiveChat, and we will public our raw data and processing code upon acceptance.
+We will public our data soon!

 ## Citation